slsa-framework/slsa-github-generator/README.md

 [provenance generation](https://slsa.dev/spec/v1.0/requirements#provenance-generation)
 and [isolation](https://slsa.dev/spec/v1.0/requirements#isolation-strength)
 requirements for [SLSA Build level 3 and above](https://slsa.dev/spec/v1.0/levels).
+See some [popular projects](#generation-of-provenance) generating provenance using this project.
 - tools for building a SLSA builder on GitHub using the [Build-Your-Own-Builder](#build-your-own-builder) framework.
 With this framework, you can "wrap" an existing GitHub Action into a SLSA builder.
 The SLSA builder will generate non-forgeable provenance meeting the
 [provenance generation](https://slsa.dev/spec/v1.0/requirements#provenance-generation)
 and [isolation](https://slsa.dev/spec/v1.0/requirements#isolation-strength)
 requirements for [SLSA Build level 3 and above](https://slsa.dev/spec/v1.0/levels).
+See some [builders](#builder-creation) created using the BYOB framework.

 While slsa-github-generator can help you achieve SLSA Build level 3, use of the provided [GitHub Actions reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows)